A. N. Hornby: Rugby career

 Hornby first played for the Preston Grasshoppers and thence on to Manchester Football Club.
 His first game for England was on 5 February 1877 under the captaincy of Edward Kewley, a fellow Lancastrian.
 This match was the first 15-a-side international and was between England and Ireland at the Oval.
 He played as a three-quarter and despite being 30 years old, kept his place.
 He was present in the team in 1878 but due to his overseas international cricketing commitments in 1879 was unable to play rugby for his country that year.
 He was recalled to the side in 1880 as a full back and it was in this position that he was called upon to captain his country in 1882.
 The game was played in Manchester on 4 March 1882 against Scotland who won by 2 tries to nil.
 When, later that year, Hornby led the England cricket team out at the Oval to play the Australians he became the first man to captain his country in both sports and this in his 36th year.
 He is one of only two men to have captained England at both these sports, the other being Andrew Stoddart.

 Association football

 As well as becoming captain of the national side for both cricket and rugby, Hornby was also selected to play for Blackburn Rovers in their inaugural game at Alexandra Meadows, against Partick Thistle on 2 January 1878.
 He played for them in a few subsequent matches.
 He later appeared for Nantwich where he also served as Club President.

+Newspaper correspondence in the 1950s suggests the 1877 formation of Crewe Alexandra Football Club as an offshoot of Crewe Alexandra Cricket Club was proposed by Hornby, who elicited the support of 'Thomas Abrams' (presumably Thomas Abraham) and other founders.